mphamner/TensorFlow-Instructions-and-Codes/README.md

-# ANLY535
+# TensorFlow
-This is a repository for ANLY 535 Machine Learning II.
+This is a repository for TensorFlow instructions and codes.